mark-hahn/anysyn/README.md

 ### Atom integration out of the gate

 AnySyn will be supported by Atom the same as a first-class language.
-When a javascript file is loaded it is automatically parsed to an AST and then the editor buffer receives the source with the new syntax.
+When a javascript file is loaded it is automatically parsed to an AST, the plugin will convert that to text, and then AnySyn creates the editor buffer with the new syntax.
 It will have highlighting customized for the new syntax.
-Flipping the buffer between AnySyn and JS will be supported with one quick command.
+Flipping the buffer between the AnySyn syntax and JS will be supported with one quick command.

 ### Status

 Just a specification at this point.
 There is nothing more than this readme.

-### Why switch from Coffeescript
+### Why switch from CoffeeScript

-Many coffeescript users like me are converting to ES6.
+Many CoffeeScript users like me are converting to ES6.
 For a quick writeup comparing the two see [this](https://gist.github.com/danielgtaylor/0b60c2ed1f069f118562)

 Here is my personal list of reasons for changing to ES6.

-- **Improved debugging:** Even with source maps coffeescript is harder to debug.
+- **Improved debugging:** Even with source maps CoffeeScript is harder to debug.
   - You can't hover over a variable like `@var` to see the value
-  - You can't evaluate coffeescript in the console
+  - You can't evaluate CoffeeScript in the console
   - Stepping can be confusing because of line mismatch.
-I sometimes have to step many times to get past one line of coffeescript.
+I sometimes have to step many times to get past one line of CoffeeScript.
-- **Larger community:**  Coffeescript has divided the community.
+- **Larger community:**  CoffeeScript has divided the community.
 I can finally publish code without people bitching they can't read it.
-- **Advanced features:**  While some coffeescript features are lost, like all code being expressions, there are many, if not more, features gained from ES6, like iterators.
+- **Advanced features:**  While some CoffeeScript features are lost, like all code being expressions, there are many, if not more, features gained from ES6, like iterators.

 ### Examples of the "CoffeeScript" syntax

-These examples are mostly taken from [here](https://medium.com/sons-of-javascript/javascript-an-introduction-to-es6-1819d0d89a0f).

 ```javascript
 //--- JS ---